alvishprasla11/All-is-well/readme.md

 # Depression Prediction Model

-This repository contains a machine learning model to predict the likelihood of depression based on various factors such as age, marital status, education level, smoking status, physical activity, employment status, income, alcohol consumption, dietary habits, sleep patterns, history of mental illness, substance abuse history, family history of depression, and chronic medical conditions.
+This repository contains a machine learning model to predict the likelihood of Stress based on various factors such as Age,Gender, Occupation, Marital_Status, Sleep_Duration, Sleep_Quality, Physical_Activity, Screen_Time, Caffeine_Intake, Alcohol_Intake, Smoking_Habit, Work_Hours, Travel_Time, Social_Interactions, Meditation_Practice, Exercise_Type, Blood_Pressure, Cholesterol_Level and Blood_Sugar_Level

 This model was primarly made for Biohacks 2025 held by Bioinformatics club of University of Calgary For the Compititive track for the Prompt 1 - Public Health subbmition.